andreperez/Xamarin/README.md

-# Xamarin.Forms-Samples
+# Xamarin
-Samples for Xamarin.Forms
+Samples for Xamarin